SharifMinhazul/cfparser-pro/README.md

-# cfparser.vim
+#
-A [codeforces](http://codeforces.com) plugin for vim, ported from emacs plugin [gnull/cfparser](https://github.com/gnull/cfparser).
+A [codeforces](http://codeforces.com) plugin for vim, ported from vim plugin [gabrielsimoes/cfparser.vim](https://github.com/gabrielsimoes/cfparser.vim).

 ## Installation
 - Install `curl`
-- Install `cfparser.vim` with your favorite plugin manager.
+- Install `cfparser-pro` with your favorite plugin manager.
 With `vim-plug`:

 ```
-Plug 'gabrielsimoes/cfparser.vim'
+Plug 'sharifMinhazul/cfparser-pro'
 ```

 ### Optional setup
 You can setup some variables at your .vimrc:
 - `g:cf_cookies_file` - File in which `curl` will store cookies (default: `'~/.cf_cookies'`)
 - `g:cf_default_language` - Language to be used when it it not recognized from file extension (default: g:cf_pl_gpp - g++).
-Languages are mapped in `plugin/cfparser.vim`
+Languages are mapped in `plugin/cfparser-pro`
 - `g:cf_locale` - Language to download problem statement.
 Either `"ru"` or `"en"` (default: `"en"`)
 - You can also redefine the function `cfparser#CFTestAll()`, that is, the function that is called to test your solution against test files.
 The default definition is as follows.
-You can redefine the function by writing your own version of it at your `.vimrc`, *after* loading `cfparser.vim`.
+You can redefine the function by writing your own version of it at your `.vimrc`, *after* loading `cfparser-pro`.

 ```
 function! cfparser#CFTestAll()